jahaur1/DTG_LKNet/README.md

 ![ERF additional visualization](./figure/erf.png "Large‑Kernel Conv ERF heatmap")
 > Figure B: large‑kernel convolution effective‑receptive‑field heatmap for traffic prediction.

-erf_conv.py is used to calculate and visualize the Effective Receptive Field (ERF) of convolutions.
-It quantifies the sensitivity of the target layer of the model to input spatiotemporal data (nodes × time steps) through gradient backpropagation, fuses ERF results from multiple test samples to reduce single-sample noise, and focuses on visualizing the ERF distribution of the central node.
-It intuitively demonstrates the model's attention patterns to input information from different time steps and nodes when predicting the traffic flow of the central node, helping to understand the model's dependence on input spatiotemporal features in traffic flow prediction tasks.
-The module captures the output of the target layer by registering a forward hook, calculates the input gradient through backpropagation using the mean value of the central features of the target layer as the loss, optimizes the visualization effect through inverse normalization and logarithmic scaling, and finally generates and saves the ERF heatmap of the central node.
-The number of samples, target layer, or the option to view the ERF distribution of all nodes can be adjusted as needed.
+`erf_conv.py` computes and visualizes the Effective Receptive Field (ERF) of convolution layers through gradient backpropagation.
+The script aggregates ERF results across multiple test samples and visualizes how different time steps and nodes contribute to predictions for the target node.
+The number of samples, target layer, and visualization scope can be adjusted as needed.
 ### Cite
 If you find the paper useful, please cite as following: